Admissions Process Overview

 Columbia Law School offers a general LL.M. degree, giving you the freedom to select your courses from an incredibly vast curriculum, and further specialize in your current field, transition to a new practice area, or use the program year as one of exploration.

 To be eligible for admission, you must hold a first degree in law (generally defined as the degree which qualifies you to practice law in your jurisdiction).
-A degree in a field other than law generally does not suffice for admission, nor does a degree earned through correspondence coursework or distance learning.
+A degree in a field other than law generally does not suffice for admission.

 International lawyers who intend to reside and practice law in the United States permanently should apply for the J.D. degree, the first degree in law, rather than the LL.M.
 Completion of an LL.M. degree at Columbia Law School does not guarantee admission to the J.D.
 Program.